leftwinger10/Sales-Data-Analysis-Excel/README.md

 # Sales data analysis report using Pivot Tables - Excel

-My solutions to ModelOff 2013 Data Analysis questions in Excel.
-File contains 5,016 sales records and 11 columns.
-3 columns had to be added as part of the solution to the assignment.
+The workbook consist of solutions to ModelOff 2013 Data Analysis questions.
+The data file consisted of 5,016 sales records and 11 columns.
+3 columns were added that were required for analysis of the below questions.
 The answers to following questions are included in the Excel workbook:

 1. Over the entire analysis period, what was the quantity of item 10 sold while John Jones was the Manager on duty?
 2. Over the entire analysis period, what were the 3 highest selling items by quantity?